 Other drawback are that the units are expensive (over $1k), are fairly noisy, often quite tall and are heavier than standard units.

 While no such unit exists, a water source heat pump that draws is heat from a tank of solar heated water would allow the tank to be in conditioned space.
 If the solar tank water gets too cold, the unit just reverts to resistance heating.
 The interesting side effect is that as the heat pump cools the water in the solar tank, the solar collector could potentially become more efficient, particularly in weak sunlight when the collector temperature is relatively low.

 There are no ground source hot water units that I'm aware of, but it is likely someone makes a ground source heat pump that supplies both heat and hot water.
 Ground source heat pumps can be very expensive because they typically require a digging long trenches or drilling many holes so as to use a large area of earth as the heat sink (heat moves quite slowly in soil).

-In cooling climates, specially designed air conditioners can supply hot water for free as a side effect of their operation.
+In cooling climates, specially designed air conditioners can supply hot water for free as a side effect of their operation using a unit called a desuperheater.
 This is because air conditioners are just heat pumps--the move heat from inside to out, so it is nearly as easy to heat water instead of dumping the waste heat outside.

 Combined heat-H/W. These systems offer a small efficiency in that they attempt to use the burner more efficiently.
 In hydronic heating systems, one hot water tank often supplies both heat and hot water.
 These are usually tank systems, not tankless.